UGEcko/MapLock/Documentation.md

    21 //lightID
 )
 ```
-this will use `Geometry` to make a sun effect with customizable scale, position and lightID
+this will use `Geometry` to make a sun effect with customizable scale, position and lightID, __requres v3 to light__
 * position = array
 * scale = array
 * lightID = integer